Jiang-JC/MCTS-Gobang/README.md

 Monte Carlo Tree Search can be divided into 4 phases: **Selection, Expansion, Simulation, and Backpropagation**.
 We will introduce each part as follows.

-### Select
+### Selection

 The selection is the first step of the Monte Carlo Tree Search.
-In a complete simulation, we start the simulation at the root node s_0, and reach a leaf node s_L at time-step L. (There are two kinds of leaf node s_L: first one is a node that has not been expanded and doesn't have child nodes, the second one satisfies the simulation finish condition, and the game is finished.)
+In a complete simulation, we start the simulation at the root node $s_0$, and reach a leaf node $s_L$ at time-step $L$.
+(There are two kinds of leaf node $s_L$: first one is a node that has not been expanded and doesn't have child nodes, the second one satisfies the simulation finish condition, and the game is finished.)

-In each time-step before time-step L, an action based on the statistic of Monte Carlo Tree Search will be selected by the following equation.
+In each time-step before time-step $L$, an action based on the statistic of Monte Carlo Tree Search will be selected by the following equation.

 $s_t=\underset {a}{argmax}(Q(s_t,a)+U(s_t,a))$